 1. Specialize in longevity/health products.
 In the case of Renue, they’re even doing some of the science themselves, creating unique products that you can’t find anywhere else.

 2. Go beyond typical testing.
 They’re all cGMP (certified good manufacturing practices).
 But they do more.
 They display test results and manufacture products in FDA-approved facilities.

 3. Competitive pricing.
-Given how high-quality they are, you’d expect them to be near-pharmaceutical cost.
+Given how high-quality they are, you’d expect them to reach near-pharmaceutical cost.
 But all three companies are competitively priced.
 Codeage and Renue were even nice enough to give readers 10% by clicking on the link (Renue) or using the code (Codeage).

 This nasal spray is our top choice, first and foremost, because it seems to be the highest quality and most effective delivery mechanism.
 This is the only quality NAD+ nasal spray that doesn’t require a prescription.
 So you’re getting a pharmaceutical-grade product.